On nilpotent extensions of $\infty$-categories and the cyclotomic trace: The DGM theorem for weighted stable -categories and applications

-is a commutative square with $p$ proper representable and $i$ closed immersion such that $p$ induces an isomorphism $\tilde{X}- E \to X-Y.$ Define $Y_n$ to be the $n$-th infinitesimal thickening of $Y$ in $X$ and $E_n$ to be the $n$-th infinitesimal thickening of $E$ in $\tilde{X}$.
-We assume that $X$ has affine diagonal and nice stabilizers.
-One of the main results of \cite{BKRS} yields \begin{thm} \cite{BKRS} Then for any localizing invariant $\on{E}$ the square
+is a commutative square with $p$ proper representable and $i$ closed immersion such that $p$ induces an isomorphism $\tilde{X}- Z \to X-Y.$ Define $Y_n$ to be the $n$-th infinitesimal thickening of $Y$ in $X$ and $Z_n$ to be the $n$-th infinitesimal thickening of $Z$ in $\tilde{X}$.
+One of the main results of \cite{BKRS} is the following pro-cdh descent statement: \begin{thm} \cite{BKRS} If $X$ is an ANS algebraic stack, then for any localizing invariant $\on{E}$ the square

 is a weak pullback of pro-spectra. \end{thm}